Channel 4: Scheduling

 A new series of Unreported World was due to start on 18 February 2022 with a report by Seyi Rhodes in South Sudan, but was dropped due to an extended storm report on Channel 4 News.
 When the programme was rescheduled for following Fridays, it was dropped again as Channel 4 News was extended due to the 2022 Russian invasion of Ukraine.
-Winter Paralympics: Today in Beijing is due to take the Unreported World slot from 11 March 2022 though this sports programme may also be moved around the schedule to continue the extended news programmes reporting on the conflict.
+Winter Paralympics: Today in Beijing was due to take the Unreported World slot from 11 March 2022 though this sports programme also stood a chance of being moved around the schedule to continue the extended news programmes reporting on the conflict.
 The invasion of Ukraine has also prompted Channel 4 to acquire and schedule the comedy series Servant of the People as a last minute replacement.
-The programme stars the current President of Ukraine Volodymyr Zelenskyy as an ordinary man who gets elected to run the country, and will be shown on 6 March 2022 along with the documentary Zelenskyy: The Man Who Took on Putin.
+The programme stars the current President of Ukraine Volodymyr Zelenskyy as an ordinary man who gets elected to run the country, and was shown on 6 March 2022 along with the documentary Zelenskyy: The Man Who Took on Putin.

 In addition to these shows, O.T.
-Fagbenle's sitcom Maxxx was pulled from their youth TV channel E4, after one episode from the series had been broadcast on 2 April 2020, with Channel 4 deciding to keep the series off-air until Black History Month, with the series now going out on the main channel from October 2020.
+Fagbenle's sitcom Maxxx was pulled from youth TV channel E4, after one episode from the series had been broadcast on 2 April 2020, with Channel 4 deciding to keep the series off-air until Black History Month, with the series going out on the main channel from October 2020.

-In May 2022, the reality dating show Let's Make a Love Scene was scrapped after one episode with the second programme in the series, hosted by Ellie Taylor, pulled from the May 20 schedule and replaced with an episode of 8 Out of 10 Cats Does Countdown.
-The first edition was negatively received, with Anita Singh, the Arts and Entertainments Editor for The Telegraph writing that the show was "the most ill-conceived programme idea since Prince Edward dreamt up It's a Royal Knockout".
+In May 2022, the reality dating show Let's Make a Love Scene was scrapped after one episode with the second programme in the series, hosted by Ellie Taylor, pulled from the 20 May schedule and replaced with an episode of 8 Out of 10 Cats Does Countdown.
+The first edition was negatively received, with Anita Singh, the arts and entertainments editor for The Telegraph writing that the show was "the most ill-conceived programme idea since Prince Edward dreamt up It's a Royal Knockout".